MileHacker Logo

 Connecting with Nature

-The Maipo River, forming Puente Alto's southern boundary, provides a serene natural escape.
+The Maipo River, forming Puente Alto's southern boundary, provides a peaceful natural escape.
 Explore its banks, observe the local flora and fauna, and enjoy moments of tranquility away from the urban bustle.
 The Andean backdrop constantly reminds visitors of the spectacular natural landscapes nearby.

 Local Markets & Flavors